rohanmengade/BHT_FashionAI_Project/README.md

 ## 3. Generation of Fashion Images with the help of DCGAN

 1. We have to set-up Google Colab Pro in order to generate the fashion images.
 2. Go to Google Colab, set up account.
+Change run time to GPU.
 3. You have to mount the drive and upload the Processed fashion images data of 'Trousers/Hose' (for this use case) in the Google Drive.
-4. Then run the file '**Fashion Images Generation.ipynb**' In this file, plases specify the fashion Images folder path ('Trousers/Hose' path).
+4. Then run the file '**Fashion Images Generation.ipynb**' In this file, plases specify the fashion Images folder path of Google Drive ('Trousers/Hose' path).

 ** Also, you can specify learning rate and number of epochs in order to get better output results.**